EnMasseProject/enmasse/HACKING.md

     * npm
     * docker

+The EnMasse java modules are built using gradle.
+Node modules are built using make.
+Docker images are built using make.

 ## Check out submodules

 [jsonnet](http://jsonnet.org) is required to build templates.
 It is configured as a submodule that